MegaCon: Post-pandemic era

 2022 featured a return to normal operations with Elijah Wood, Sean Astin, Dominic Monaghan, and Billy Boyd, the Hobbits of the Lord of the Rings, reuniting on stage as well as Kevin Smith and Jason Mewes of the Jay and Silent Bob show, Brendan Fraser, and Gina Carano being other highlight guest appearances.
+MegaCon inaugurated FanExpo's partnership with virtual auction site WhatNot, featuring a Virtual MegaCon with virtual celebrity signings, comic artist sketch streams, and streams of cosplay contests, as well as a WhatNot booth.
 Numerous traffic issues in the surrounding areas due to record attendance reached local news headlines.
 Several tiers of tickets including family packages and youth tickets were sold out on Saturday.
 Surpassing Comic Con International's attendance cap of 130,000, MegaCon became the second most attended fan convention in the United States after New York Comic Con.
 The last day of the 2022 convention hosted a memorial service for the late comic artist George Perez, who was a frequent guest at the convention.